pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 The calendar view under "Resulting availability" will now display the available times for this resource.
 Once you are happy with your configuration of the resource, click the :btn:Save: button.

+If you want to delete a resource, navigate to the submenu for the corresponding resource type.
+Click the :btn-icon:fa3-trash:: button next to the resource you want to delete.
+Alternatively, click the name of the resource and then click the :btn-icon:fa3-trash:: button in the top right corner.

+Both buttons take you to a page asking you to confirm the deletion. pretix will deactivate the resource, but keep records of its past usages.

 ### Creating a product for scheduling

 Navigate to :Navpath:Your event series → :fa3-ticket:Products: and create or edit a personalized admission product.
+For general information on creating products, see our guide on [products](products.md).
 Do **not** add the product to any quotas.
 Open the :btn:Requirements: tab.